Tech08mag/Spotify-Watcher/README.md

 2. Install all requirements with
 `pip install -r requirements.txt`
 3. Run the main.py
-4. Follow the provided instructions and configure some songs beofre downloading them
+4. Follow the provided instructions and configure some songs before downloading them

 ## common mistakes
 1. The Program has no access to the path